 The minimum educational qualification for the examination is a degree in any deemed university or from a university incorporated by an Act of State or Central Legislature of India.

 The minimum age of the applicant should be 21 years on 1st August of the year of appearing for the examination.

-The maximum age limit is 30 for general category applicants, 33 for OBCs and 35 for SCs and STs.
-In case of ex-servicemen, they are given an additional 5 years exemption from the individual age limits.
+The maximum age limit is 30 for general category applicants, 33 for OBCs, and 35 for SCs and STs.
+In the case of ex-servicemen, they are given an additional 5 years exemption from the individual age limits.

 The age accepted by the Commission is based on the date of birth entered in the Matriculation or Secondary School Leaving Certificate or any Indian University recognized certificate.

 The maximum number of attempts an applicant may make for the exam is four for open category applicants and seven for OBCs.
 However, in the case of SC/STs, there is no limit.
 Just appearing in the Preliminary examination or a single paper is considered an attempt.